Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Extension of the minimal type Ib seesaw model as an effective model

 \subsection{Freeze-out production of dark matter}

-In the early universe, the dark matter candidate $\chi$ can interact with the other particles through the $Z'$ mediated processes as shown in Fig.\ref{fig:Feyn}.\footnote{The Yukon and the $U(1)'$ gauge boson are assumed to be decoupled at the freeze-out temperature. } Since the vertices all involves gauge couplings, we do not expect the interaction to be feeble and therefore consider the freeze-out production of the dark fermion $\chi$.
-The Boltzmann equation of $\chi$ is
+In the early universe, the dark matter candidate $\chi$ can interact with the other particles through the $Z'$ mediated processes as shown in Fig.\ref{fig:Feyn}.\footnote{The $U(1)'$ gauge boson and the Yukon are assumed to be decoupled at the freeze-out temperature.
+The gauge boson $Z'$ decays fast because of the large gauge coupling.
+More specifically, in the region of parameter space $m_{Z'} \sim m_\chi$, the decay rate of $Z'$ roughly reads ${g'_1}^2M_{Z'}/8\pi$.
+The ratio of the decay rate and Hubble rate reads

+where $M_{\rm P}$ is the Planck mass.
+Due to the large Planck mass, the gauge boson $Z'$ is likely to decouple at temperature higher than $M_{Z'}$ when $Z'$ is TeV scale.
+On the other hand, the freeze-out temperature is typically 20 times smaller than $m_\chi$.
+Therefore $Z'$ decouples before the freeze-out takes place.
+And the Yukon is also decoupled for similar reasons.} Since the vertices all involve gauge couplings, we do not expect the interaction to be feeble and therefore consider the freeze-out production of the dark fermion $\chi$.
+The Boltzmann equation of $\chi$ is \cite{Kolb:1990vq}

 where $X\equiv m_\chi/T$.
+The quantities $\mathcal{H}$ and $\mathfrak{s}$ are the Hubble parameter and the entropy density of the thermal bath.
+The comoving density $Y_\chi$ is defined as the ratio of number density and entropy density $n_\chi/\mathfrak{s}$.
+The superscript ``eq'' represents the value of the quantity in thermal equilibrium.
 Define $X_f$ as the ratio of DM mass $m_\chi$ and the freeze-out temperature $T_f$.
 To provide an analytical view of the solution to the Boltzmann equation, we consider both the observational constraint and the general feature of freeze-out.
-On the one hand, by requiring the correct DM relic abundance, i.e. $Y_{\rm DM}^{\rm obs} = Y_{\chi}^{\rm eq}(X_f)$, $X_f$ has to satisfy
+On the one hand, by requiring the correct DM relic abundance, i.e. $Y_{\rm DM}^{\rm obs} = Y_{\chi}^{\rm eq}(X_f)$, the observed DM comoving density can be computed from